masammons/website/team/_posts/2016-10-31-ally-catizone.md

 alumni: false
 ---

-Ally earned her BS at Skidmore College in Saratoga Springs, NY and is a 3rd year graduate student in the [MCDN Program](http://www.albany.edu/biology/graduate_programs/doctoral/mcdn/main.shtml)
+Ally earned her BA at Skidmore College in Saratoga Springs, NY and is a 5th year graduate student in the [MCDN Program](http://www.albany.edu/biology/graduate_programs/doctoral/mcdn/main.shtml)

 She is now working on understanding how enhancers are used in the p53 network using modern genomic and classical genetic approaches.

+**Fun Fact**: Ally enjoys spending her stipend on pet insurance and vet bills for her equine and canine friends.